How to Create a Subscription Model with Churn Calculation

 Step 1: Start with a Customer Acquisition Forecast

 The customer numbers will be the fundamental part of your subscription model, so start with a customer acquisition forecast.
-Open a spreadsheet in Excel or Google Sheets and show how the users will grow over time.
+Open a spreadsheet and show how the users will grow over time.
 For simplicity, start with simple month-on-month customer growth.
 Later, you can experiment with more advanced growth curves when the model works.

 Break down the monthly customers into the following categories: